The Battle of Anghiari, by Leonardo Da Vinci

 Sometime around October 1503, Leonardo was commissioned to paint the mural of The Battle of Anghiari, for the Sala del Gran Consiglio, the recently rebuilt Great Council Hall of the Palazzo Vecchio in Florence, during the first years of the city's republican government.

-Due to his use of experimental techniques, Leonardo's completed centre section had vanished almost entirely within only fourteen years.
-Vasari then painted a chaotic battle scene over the area.
+Due to his use of experimental techniques, Leonardo's completed center section had vanished almost entirely within only fourteen years.
+Giorgio Vasari then painted a chaotic battle scene over the area.
 Ultrasonic tests were carried out in 1976; they searched for traces of Leonardo's painting and none were found.

 Many, many copies of the Battle of Anghiari have been painted.
 Each is different, none fully captures the power of original work by Leonardo.
 The finest known copy of Leonardo's lost Battle of Anghiari fresco was made in the mid-16th century and then extended at the edges in the early 17th century by Peter Paul Rubens, who also completed the sword of the fourth horseman.